Fake Rumors Suck: Will the Real RX 6000 Please Stand Up?

 The Fury X had moments of greatness, but overall didn't quite match Nvidia's similarly-priced card.
 There were select cases where it could even beat the Titan X, but mostly it was slower than the 980 Ti.
 Today, five years later and running more recent games, the Fury X is still about 3-5% slower than the 980 Ti while using 30W more power.

-A similar story unfolded two years later, except it was even worse in some ways.
+A similar story unfolded two years later, except it was even worse in many ways.
 RX Vega 64 was again going to take down Nvidia's top GPU, the GTX 1080 Ti, or so the rumors suggested.
 12.7 TFLOPS and 8GB of HBM2 with 484 GBps of bandwidth, versus 11.3 TFLOPS and 11GB of GDDR5 with 484 GBps.
-That seemed a stretch, but AMD talked up its high-bandwidth cache controller, and there was at least some hope.
+That seemed a stretch, but AMD talked up its high-bandwidth cache controller and architectural enhancements, and there was at least some hope.

 This time, there wasn't even a last-minute update from Nvidia to spoil the launch party … and the competition wasn't even close.
 Not a single game favored the RX Vega 64, and even the year-old GTX 1080 managed to claim quite a few wins.
 AMD's best was only able to match Nvidia's second best.
 Today, RX Vega 64 is about 5% faster than the GTX 1080 FE across our gaming test suite, but it's nowhere near the 1080 Ti.